Your Guide to a Mountain Wedding in Colorado

 What to Wear

-If a hiking wedding or elopement feels like the right fit and you want to go deeper into the planning process, my Guide to Colorado Micro Weddings and Elopements offers a more detailed breakdown.
+If a hiking wedding or elopement feels like the right fit check out my Guide to Colorado Micro Weddings and Elopements for a more detailed breakdown.